-Our SER- Natural Regeneration Network recently held a symposium on natural regeneration as part of SER’s 10th World Conference!
+Our SER-Natural Regeneration Network recently held a symposium on natural regeneration as part of SER’s 10th World Conference!

-During the conference’s virtual component in November 2023 – Speakers from four continents conveyed how they conceptualize and communicate natural regeneration approaches to ecological restoration, helping advance our journey to find a common language.
+Details: During the conference’s virtual component in November 2023 – Speakers from four continents conveyed how they conceptualize and communicate natural regeneration approaches to ecological restoration, helping advance our journey to find a common language.

 DESCRIPTION OF THE SYMPOSIUM